somebody32/task-watchr/README.md

 ### Frontend Limitations

-* Adapters settings page is too coupled with the main site, better to be an engine
+* Adapters' settings page is too coupled with the main site, better to be an engine
 * Redbooth settings page makes a sync-network call to get a list of tasklists
 * Adding new adapters should be simplified